jose-villegas/website-hugo/content/post/ollama.md

 image: "https://camo.githubusercontent.com/cc7cc1a128f4b73158278f91f9b56eb0cfda2763/68747470733a2f2f692e696d6775722e636f6d2f4e6745337962662e706e67"
 ---

 For this instance I was asked to create a game, alone, in a single week as part of a test.
 I ended up making an isometric platform game, you have to complete levels and collect coins along the way.
-This
 <!--more-->

 As a programmer getting art right can be hard so I tried to keep the style simple, the colors more pastel, and the character is just a ball.